vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 To create the chores I create for each chore a new helper entity.

 * Go to Settings > Devices & Services > tab Helpers.
-* Click in the bottom right corner on + Create helper.
+* Click in the bottom right corner on + Create Helper.
 * Choose from the list the type Toggle.
 <img src="images_chores/chores_create_helper.png" alt="Create a toggle helper" width="400px">